adrogolyub/LocalContrast/README.md

 Application uses qt.conf to deploy on machines without Qt installed.

 Tested with Qt 5.1 and OpenCV 2.4.9 on Windows 7.
+Had some issues running on Windows 8.

 To build application one should edit opencv.pri according to target OpenCV version and path.